RedisLabs/spark-redis/doc/dataframe.md

   .save()
 ```

 ### Persistence model

 By default DataFrames are persisted as Redis Hashes.
-It allows to write data with Spark and query from non-Spark environment.
+It allows for data to be written with Spark and queried from a non-Spark environment.
 It also enables projection query optimization when only a small subset of columns are selected.
 On the other hand, there is currently
-a limitation with Hash model - it doesn't support nested DataFrame schema.
-One option to overcome it is making your DataFrame schema flat.
+a limitation with the Hash model - it doesn't support nested DataFrame schemas.
+One option to overcome this is to your DataFrame schema flat.
-If it is not possible due to some constraints, you may consider using Binary persistence model.
+If it is not possible due to some constraints, you may consider using the Binary persistence model.

 With the Binary persistence model the DataFrame row is serialized into a byte array and stored as a string in Redis (the default Java Serialization is used).
-This implies that storage model is private to spark-redis library and data cannot be easily queried from non-Spark environments.
+This implies that storage model is private to Spark-Redis library and data cannot be easily queried from non-Spark environments.
 Another drawback
-of Binary model is a larger memory footprint.
+of the Binary model is a larger memory footprint.

 To enable Binary model use `option("model", "binary")`, e.g.